hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

 | The [Rich](https://github.com/Textualize/rich) frameworks.
 Great for TUI/UX.
 He wanted his CLI to be fully interactive. | [clap](https://github.com/clap-rs/clap) for me since I didn't want my iteration to be interactive at all for saving some time. |
 | [TinyDB](https://tinydb.readthedocs.io/en/latest/index.html) as the database, since he was already fluent enough working with JSON tokens. | I wanted to build my own database for the work, hence I'll be creating [ChristmasDB](https://github.com/hitblast/cornelli/blob/master/src/core/database.rs). |

 Now let's discuss the initial concept of a *time capsule*.
-As our friend Rem had described it:
+As our friend Rem had described it, a time capsule is:

 > "A program that saves a text and keeps it away, and finally returns it after a certain time."